 As local officials and states prepare for 2020 elections, the scientific evidence indicates a number of ways we can improve election security and confidence.
-The EPI Center voting security and technology initiative focuses on assisting local, state and federal officials.
+The AAAS EPI Center voting security and technology initiative focuses on assisting local, state and federal officials.

 The science is clear: Paper ballots, marked either by hand or machine, are the most effective way to ensure that the votes cast in an election reflect voters’ intent.
 When every vote creates a paper trail that is routinely audited in a statistically-sound method, it provides assurance that votes have been tabulated correctly.

-Paper ballots remain the most common voting method in the United States but there are increasing calls to allow people to vote online.
-The evidence tells us that no technology yet guarantees the security and secrecy of Internet voting.
+There are increasing calls to allow people to vote online but the evidence tells us that no technology yet guarantees the security and secrecy of Internet voting.
+While innovative election software and hardware is in development, online voting is not secret or secure.
 Human-readable paper ballots not only offer the most security, they can be examined, recounted and audited.